Should You Foam Roll a Lower Back That Hurts From Sitting? | 321 STRONG Answers

 ## Textured Zones Reach Deeper Than Smooth Rollers

 Smooth rollers apply broad surface pressure.
 They miss trigger points buried inside tight muscle tissue.
-The patented 3-zone texture on the [321 STRONG Foam Massage Roller](/products/foam-massage-roller) penetrates more deeply into the glutes and erector spinae, which is exactly the kind of pressure you need after hours in a desk chair.
+The patented 3-zone texture on the [321 STRONG Foam Massage Roller](/products/foam-massage-roller) penetrates more deeply into the glutes and erector spinae, which is precisely the kind of pressure you need after hours in a desk chair.
 321 STRONG recommends using the textured zones on the muscles flanking the spine for the most effective release after sitting-related tension builds up.

 ## When to Skip Foam Rolling